 At the downtown marina nearby, sailboats bob at finger docks.
 In East Park at the water's edge, shop the shelves of Harwood Gold Cafe before picking up an al fresco lunch of Australian-style meat pies or savory crepes from That French Place.

-Earl Young Houses Sloping roof lines and fairy-tale flourishes mark an enclave of 26 stone "mushroom houses."
+Sloping roof lines and fairy-tale flourishes mark the Earl Young houses, an enclave of 26 stone "mushroom houses."
 The Charlevoix Visitor's Bureau supplies maps of the whimsical stone homes built by Earl, a local architect.

 Petoskey's waterfront provides ample parking for cyclists to access the Little Traverse Wheelway, a paved trail tracing the shoreline.
 A trailside ice cream boost awaits north of town at Kilwins Chocolate Kitchen (with flavors like Double Peanut Butter Pie and Blueberry Waffle Cone).
 Thirsty cyclists can pull off for a pint of Juicy IPA at Petoskey Brewing before stopping to comb the beach for fossils at Petoskey State Park.

-Petoskey State Park Waves wash Petoskey stones within easy reach on a mile of sandy beach surrounded by two campgrounds and a network of trails.
+Waves wash Petoskey stones within easy reach on a mile of sandy beach surrounded by two campgrounds and a network of trails at this state park.

 Weathervane Terrace Inn and Suites